Terminal Spirit Disease

 Terminal Spirit Disease is the third album by Swedish melodic death metal band At the Gates.
-It was released in 1994 (see 1994 in music) and re-released in 2003 with bonus tracks.
-It is the first album to feature rhythm guitarist Martin Larsson who replaced Alf Svensson in 1993.
-The band originally had wanted to record an EP of new material, but their label had insisted on a full-length album.
-To compromise, the band added several live tracks to pad the overall length.
+It was released on 18 July 1994 by Peaceville Records, with Futurist releasing the album in the United States the same year.
+It is the first album with rhythm guitarist Martin Larsson, who replaced Alf Svensson in 1993.
+The band originally wanted to record an EP of new material, but their label insisted on a full-length album.
+To compromise, the band added three live tracks to pad out the overall length.
+The album was re-released on 12 August 2003 containing additional live tracks recorded on 27 July 1993.

 Background information

 Guitarist Anders Björler commented that he couldn't "remember much" from the recording sessions for Terminal Spirit Disease.
-When compared to at the Gates' older material, Björler felt the tracks "were simpler and more to the point".
+When compared to At the Gates' older material, Björler felt the tracks "were simpler and more to the point".
 A violin and cello are featured on the song "And the World Returned", cited as an example of the group's attempt to explore "ideas which were a little different".

 Reception

 Reviews for Terminal Spirit Disease have been mostly positive.
-AllMusic's Eduardo Rivadavia awards the album four out of five stars, and claims that, with this album, "At the Gates raised their creative stakes beyond most everyone's original expectations, and proved that what had once been a pretty standard and uninventive death metal combo was slowly becoming a true contender in the scene."
+AllMusic's Eduardo Rivadavia awarded the album four out of five stars, and claimed that, with this album, "At the Gates raised their creative stakes beyond most everyone's original expectations, and proved that what had once been a pretty standard and uninventive death metal combo was slowly becoming a true contender in the scene."
 In a retrospective review, Richard Street-Jammer of Invisible Oranges called the album "the last record before they became legends" and "a fetish for crummy metalcore."

+The album was inducted into Decibel's "Hall of Fame" in March 2023.

 Track listing

-The digipak reissue released in 2003 includes three additional live tracks from the 1993 live-in-studio session for MTV Europe:
+The digipak reissue released in 2003 includes three additional live tracks from the 1993 live-in-studio session for MTV Europe.